chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 category: Tech
 ---

-It's common for software companies to have many deployed services that communicate with each other and connect to databases over the network.
-Each service can consist of one or more code projects that can reference other projects and code libraries.
+It's common for software platforms to consist of many deployed services that communicate with each other and connect to databases over the network.
+Each service can be made of one or more code projects that can reference other projects and code libraries.
 Code projects can be written in different programming languages running on a common runtime.

 In the .Net landscape projects can be written in C#, VB.Net and F# and run on one of two runtimes, either .Net Framework (`netframework`) or dotnet core (`netcore`).
 Projects can reference two types of libraries, .Net Framework (`netXXX`) or .Net Standard (`netstandardXX`) which can be packaged via `Nuget` or as a part of the runtime.